Evidential Trust-Aware Model Personalization in Decentralized Federated Learning for Wearable IoT: Performance Evaluation

 \subsection{RQ2: Convergence Analysis}

-Figure~\ref{fig:convergence} presents convergence speed measured as rounds required to reach peak accuracy. \textsc{Murmura} converges in 4.0 rounds on average, compared to 29.5 rounds for FedAvg---a 7.4$\times$ speedup.
+Figure~\ref{fig:convergence} presents convergence speed measured as rounds required to reach peak accuracy. \textsc{Murmura} converges in 4.0 rounds on average, compared to 29.5 rounds for FedAvg, a 7.4$\times$ speedup.
 This acceleration arises from two factors: (1) evidential trust filtering excludes updates from incompatible or undertrained peers that would otherwise introduce noise, and (2) the personalized aggregation weights prioritize high-quality updates from compatible peers.
 The fast convergence has practical implications for wearable IoT deployments: fewer communication rounds reduce energy consumption and network bandwidth usage, critical constraints for battery-powered devices.
 Combined with the single-pass uncertainty computation, \textsc{Murmura} provides an efficient path to personalized models.